-Medicine definitions for delusionary
+Medical definitions for delusionary

-Science definitions for delusionary
+Scientific definitions for delusionary

-Culture definitions for delusionary
+Cultural definitions for delusionary

 A false belief held despite strong evidence against it; self-deception.
 Delusions are common in some forms of psychosis.
 Because of his delusions, the literary character Don Quixote attacks a windmill, thinking it is a giant.